microsoft/language-server-protocol/_specifications/lsp/3.18/specification.md

 - **stdio**: uses stdio as the communication channel.
 - **pipe**: use pipes (Windows) or socket files (Linux, Mac) as the communication channel.
 The pipe / socket file name is passed as the next arg or with `--pipe=`.
 - **socket**: uses a socket as the communication channel.
 The port is passed as next arg or with `--port=`.
 - **node-ipc**: use node IPC communication between the client and the server.
-This is only support if both client and server run under node.
+This is only supported if both client and server run under node.

 To support the case that the editor starting a server crashes an editor should also pass its process id to the server.
 This allows the server to monitor the editor process and to shutdown itself if the editor process dies.
-The process id pass on the command line should be the same as the one passed in the initialize parameters.
+The process id passed on the command line should be the same as the one passed in the initialize parameters.
 The command line argument to use is `--clientProcessId`.

 #### <a href="#metaModel" name="metaModel" class="anchor">Meta Model</a>